Online Selfish Load Balancing: Two-Sided Truthful Mechanism for Makespan

 The last interesting question concerns the timing of doubling.
-Generally, our algorithm doubles after observing two scenarios.
+Generally, our algorithm doubles in any of the following two cases.
 The first scenario occurs when a super large job arrives, i.e., $p_j > \Lambda \cdot r_1$; the second arises when the first machine receives too many jobs from a specific level, i.e., $C_{1,k} > \Lambda$.
 Note that $C_{1,k}$ is equal to $C_{i,k}$ for every $i\in \cpM{k}$, so $C_{1,k} > \Lambda$ implies that every $C_{i,k} > \Lambda$.
 Both conditions suffice to indicate that $\opt > \Lambda$.
 A natural time to double is immediately after we observe one of these two cases.
 For instance, if a super large job arrives, we should double $\Lambda$ and then schedule it.
 However, this natural approach would violate both sides of monotonicity.
-To preserve the monotonicity, we implement two crucial operations for doubling, referred to as \emph{allocate-before-doubling} and \emph{double-without-the-last}. \begin{itemize} \item Allocate-Before-Doubling (for Job-Side Monotonicity): We always schedule the job first, based on the old $\Lambda$, and then decide whether we should double $\Lambda$.
+To preserve the monotonicity, we implement doubling the guessed optimum $\Lambda$ with the following two crucial features, referred to as \emph{allocate-before-doubling} and \emph{double-without-the-last}. \begin{itemize} \item Allocate-Before-Doubling (for Job-Side Monotonicity): We always schedule the job first, based on the old $\Lambda$, and then decide whether we should double $\Lambda$.
 Note that without this approach, if we schedule the job after doubling, the job-side monotonicity may be violated.
 Consider a job that can increase the size by an amount of $\epsilon$ to trigger a doubling procedure.
 If we allocate this job after doubling, its level may increase, which means we will introduce some additional slower machines to process it.
 Because of our proportional allocation, the unit processing time of $j$ will decrease, which breaks the job-side monotonicity.
 See \cref{sec:abd} for a complete example. \item Double-Without-The-Last (for Machine-Side Monotonicity): The last level does not affect doubling; that is, even if $C_{1,K} > \Lambda$, we do not double.
 The motivation of this operation is to prove an important property of our algorithm: the $\Lambda$-stability.
 This property states that when we increase a machine's speed from $s_i$ to $s_i' = 2 s_i$, the guessed value $\Lambda$ at every time will only decrease but not significantly, i.e., $\Lambda \geq \Lambda' \geq \Lambda/2$.
 However, the property will fail if we consider the last level for doubling.
 We will emphasize the reason again in the proof of the $\Lambda$-stability. \end{itemize}

 We claim that these two properties only degrade the competitive ratio by a constant factor compared to the natural approach while preserving monotonicity.
 For the complete algorithm and all its details, please refer to \Cref{alg:makespan}.
 Before analyzing monotonicity and the competitive ratio, we claim a straightforward but useful property below.
 Let $\Lambda_j$ denote the guessed \opt ($\Lambda$) at the time of job $j$'s arrival.